Financial-Times/origami/README.md

 * [fontforge](http://fontforge.org/)
 * [ttfautohint](http://www.freetype.org/ttfautohint/#download)

+On a Mac <ahref="http://brew.sh/">Homebrew</a> is a popular package manager to install these programs.
+You'll also need <a href="http://support.apple.com/kb/ht5293">X11</a> on your Mac.

 Clone this repo and at the command line, `cd` to the repo's directory and run:

     npm install